On the geometric fixed-points of real topological cyclic homology: TCR of the integers and perfect rings

 For $A\otimes (C_2)_+$ this is the map

 where the arrow is induced by the map of $A^{C_2}$-modules $\alpha\colon A\to \alpha^\ast B$, where $A$ is an $A^{C_2}$-module via the restriction $A^{C_2}\to A$, and similarly for $B$.
 This is an equivalence since the restrictions of $A$ and $B$ are.
-The identifications of $f$ and $r$ follow by naturality and unravelling the definitions. \end{proof}
+The identifications of $f$ and $r$ follow by naturality and unravelling the definitions, using Example \ref{minicycloTHR} for the cyclotomic structure. \end{proof}

 \begin{cor} Let $\alpha \colon A \to B$ be a $\phi$-flat map of commutative flat $\Z/2$-equivariant ring spectra, and suppose that the restriction maps $A^{\Z/2}\to A$ and $B^{\Z/2}\to B$ are equivalences.
 Then there is an equaliser diagram